 Mt.
 Whitney Mountaineers Route offers a magnificent uncrowded way to reach the highest point in the Lower 48 states!

 Mt.
 Whitney’s Mountaineers Route is a spectacular uncrowded climb to the highest point in the contiguous United States!
 Picturesque scenery and beautiful vistas are prevalent throughout.
 Mt.
-Whitney is attempted daily by 200+ people during the summer months via an 11-mile trail.
+Whitney is attempted daily by 200+ people during the summer months via an 11-mile Main Mt.
+Whitney Trail.
 Meanwhile a chute located on the Northeast side of Mt.
 Whitney is the remote Mountaineers Route that sees relatively few.
 The chute is angled between 25-35 degrees that tops out at a notch at 14100’/4298m.
 Here the angle increases to 40+ degrees for the final 400′ that leads to the summit plateau.
 The high point is a short walk less than 5 minutes away.

 We offer climbs of the Mountaineers Route throughout the year.
 During the summer/fall months the terrain is over trail, rocks, and dirt.
 During the winter/spring the route an outstanding snow climb.

 First climbed by John Muir in October, 1873 it is a magnificent way to reach the summit of Mt.
 Whitney!